shawngraham/hist1900/docs/2.Assessment/Benchmarking Your Memex.md

 	- there are interlinkages; there is a sensible structure with `sources` and `thoughts` in separate folders (`atomic` notes and `idea` notes are clumped together in `thoughts` which is ok, since every atomic or idea note is tagged, making them easy to find) and each subfolder has its own `index` note
 	- there is a map of content note providing a way into the memex.

 So everything we asked for is *there*.
-What makes this more of a C than a B is that :
+What makes this more of a C- than a B is that :

 - there are very few observation/atomic notes
 	- the student has extracted them from Zotero where they did the annotations but they are mostly just quotes, just highlights.
 The student needs to do a bit more gardening and figure out why they highlighted what they did, what the observation is that they're making
+	- there is no coherence to the sources; they seem to be grabbed at random (perhaps there is a rhyme/reason to them, but if so, that should be explained perhaps in the map of content)

 Things that we really like that we *didn't* ask for **as part of the minimum requirements** that push this back towards a B:

 - the student has generated some key phrases based on their observations and make a search at scholar.google.com which they then link to, as something they'll do in the future
 - in their 'thoughts' subfolder, their `index` note separates out the atomic notes from the idea notes
-- in the source note for As We May Think, the student also makes a link outwards to the Wikipedia article that details Bush's life
+- in the source note for As We May Think, the student also makes a link outwards to the Wikipedia article that details Bush's life; links alone are handy, and it would be better if there was an indication as to the *why* of that linking
 - used the tag `todo` to signal things that need to be finished.

 **So we're looking here at a C+.**